demisto/content/Packs/GitLab/Playbooks/Gitlab_-_Guest_user_permission_change_README.md

-This playbook investigates a "User Persmission Changed” alert by gathering user and IP information  and performs remediation based on the information gathered and received from the user.
-If you wish to link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers: Alert Source = Correlation AND Alert Name = Gitlab - Guest user permission change
+This playbook investigates a "User Permissions Changed” alert by gathering user and IP information and performs remediation based on the information gathered and received from the user.
+To link this playbook to the relevant alerts automatically, we recommend using the following filters when configuring the playbook triggers: Alert Source = Correlation AND Alert Name = Gitlab - Guest user permission change

-Used Sub-playbooks:
-* Enrichment for Verdict
-* Block IP - Generic v3
-* Block Account - Generic v2

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.